Do you want a engaging curriculum for reading & language arts?

 - (Yesterday) Strangers in the Land

 - (Social Issues and Culture) The Book of Luke

 We chose to check out the units Phineas Gage and Strangers in the Land.

 You’re not expected to complete every suggested activity.
-Instead there’s a plethora so you can pick and choose the ones which fit your family best.
+Instead, there’s a plethora so you can pick and choose the ones which fit your family best.

 Strangers in the Land

-Strangers in the Land is about a young 12 year old huguenot boy in 16th century France.
+Strangers in the Land is about a young 12-year-old Huguenot boy in 16th century France.
 It’s a heart-wrenching story of a family persecuted for their religion.

 Again the assignments and projects use the story as the heart of the unit.
-You’re given assignments which include grammar, researching persecutions of Christians and other religious groups, and writing letters to characters in the novel.
+You’re given assignments that include grammar, researching persecutions of Christians and other religious groups, and writing letters to characters in the novel.

 I especially adored the daily oral language lessons.
-In the back of the Daily Lesson Guide you find a large group of blackline masters.
+In the back of the Daily Lesson Guide, you find a large group of blackline masters.
 Four of the masters are titled Daily Oral Language – Week 1, Daily Oral Language – Week 2, etc.

 Each week gives 5 sentences from the unit’s book, one for each day of the week.
 For instance in Strangers in the Land the first sentence is: